mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/detailed/data.md

 !!! attention

-    The signal handler is ran by default on the Task pool, if modifying the UI, dispatch to the UI thread as appropriate via `SynchronizationContext`
+    The signal handler is ran by default on the Task pool.

+    If modifying the UI, dispatch to the UI thread as appropriate via `SynchronizationContext`.

 ### Data Request and Results Reply Sequence